gurnec/btcrecover/TUTORIAL.md

         oO    0

     This would try replacing instances of `a` or `A` with `@`, instances of `s` or `S` with either a `$` or a `5`, etc., up to the maximum number of typos specified with the `--typos #` option.
 For example, if the token file contained the token `Passwords`, and if you specified `--typos 3`, `P@55words` and `Pa$sword5` would both be tried because they each have three or fewer typos/replacements, but `P@$$w0rd5` with its 5 typos would not be tried.

+    The *btcrecover* package includes a few typos-map example files in the `typos` directory.
+You can read more about them in the [Typos Quick Start Guide](typos/QUICKSTART.md#typos-maps)

+### Max Typos by Type ###

+As described above, the `--typos #` command-line option limits the total number of typos, regardless of type, that will ever be applied to a single guess.
+You can also set limits which are only applied to specific types of typos.
+For each of the `--typos-xxxx` command-line options above there is a corresponding `--max-typos-xxxx #` option.

+For example, with `--typos 3 --typos-delete --typos-insert %a --max-typos-insert 1`, up to three typos will be tried.
+All of them could be delete typos, but at most only one will ever be an insert typo (which would insert a single lowercase letter in this case).
+This is particularly useful when `--typos-insert` and `--typos-replace` are used with wildcards as in this example, because it can greatly decrease the total number of combinations that need to be tried, turning a total number that would take far too long to test into one that is much more reasonable.

 ## Autosave ##